Ataru Nakamura: 2004–2005: Switch to Avex Trax and Ten Made Todoke era

 In 2006, she switched to a major label, the popular Avex Trax.
 Her first major label single, "Yogoreta Shitagi", was released on her birthday, and received minor attention.
 "Yogoreta Shitagi" was written about an ex-boyfriend who was cheating on her and is written from the former boyfriend's point of view.
 Nakamura called this individual on the telephone to explain that the song she had written about him was to be her debut single.

 Her second single, "Tomodachi no Uta", received greater attention, and placed at number 150 on the Oricon charts.
 However, it was not until Nakamura came out as a transgender female that she received major attention.
 Her explanation garnered a lot of media attention, and her single rose to number 9 on the Oricon charts.
-"Tomodachi no Uta" became the theme song for the popular television drama Watashi ga Watashi de Aru Tame ni, a primetime television drama about a young transsexual woman.
+"Tomodachi no Uta" became the theme song for the popular television drama Watashi ga Watashi de Aru Tame ni, a primetime television drama about a young transgender woman.
 Nakamura even received a small cameo appearance on the program.

 Nakamura wrote "Tomodachi no Uta" when she was fourteen years old; notably, it was the first song she ever wrote.
 She wrote the song to say goodbye to the friends in junior high she would never see again.
 "Tomodachi no Uta" was featured in an Avex Trax musical titled "Kokoro no Kakera".
 The soundtrack featured 21 songs chosen from the company's hits over the past two decades.

 Her third single, "Watashi no Naka no Ii Onna", entered the Oricon charts at number 39.
 On the same day "Watashi no Naka no Ii Onna" was released, the song "Chewing Gum" written by Nakamura for the band AAA, debuted on the Oricon chart.
 Her two songs competed with one another for four weeks.

 Her first album, Ten Made Todoke, was released on 1 January 2007.
 A month later, she released "Kaze ni Naru", her fourth single.
 "Kaze ni Naru" was the theme song for the film Sakebi.

 Her song "Kakeashi no Ikizama" was used as the closing theme for the anime series Reideen.